 This is important: I didn’t try to memorize these details.

-Then, on my way home from the gym and once again later in the day, I recalled those four details.
+That’s why on my way home from the gym and once again later in the day, I recalled the four details I noticed.

-It’s such a simple exercise.
+It’s such a simple exercise and more than enough to challenge memory in a positive way.
 Better than all the memory improvement vitamins in the world.